-(2) Review requests from Institutions with no on-installation MOU for permission of installation access and space within the ETS to counsel current students, provide information briefings and materials, attend education fairs, and provide other informational services approved by the installation commander.
+(2) Review requests from Institutions with no on-installation MOU for permission of DoD installation access and space within the ETS to counsel current students, provide information briefings and materials, attend education fairs, and provide other informational services approved by the installation commander.
 Approval depends on the installation commander.
 Approval of any school eligible for Military TA will be extended equally to all such schools; same time allotment, space, and frequency.

 (3) Assist the Institution or refer them to the information technology contractor for training in the use of the Academic Institution Portal (AI Portal) regarding input of Institution information, degree offerings, tuition rates, grades, invoices, degree completions, and search tools pre-built into the USAF online Voluntary Education System.

 b.
-Institutions shall:
+Institutions will:

 (1) Appoint and designate an Institution representative to maintain a continuing liaison with the USAF ETS Chief.